humancomputerintegration/trigeminal-based-temperature-illusions/README.md

 For ease of replication, a Bill of Materials is included both as a table in the README and a [CSV file]() in the repository.
 Suppliers can vary by region, especially for the micropumps.
 Additionally, we had a fairly negative experience with the Grove transducer driver board at first; a number of alternatives are readily available on eBay.

-Note: a fair amount of the budget goes towards micropumps (and their drivers).
-You can actually probably pull off this sort of design with a more common, off-the-shelf pumps like the AIMELIAE [DC 3V 30kPa pump](https://www.amazon.com/gp/product/B074T95GGX) (~$11.00).
-You just need to take into consideration that the pump should be driven under-voltage because it'll be way stronger.
+**Micropump alternative(s):** a fair amount of the budget goes towards the Bartels Mikrotechnik micropumps and their drivers.
+You can actually probably pull off this sort of design with more common, off-the-shelf pumps like the AIMELIAE [DC 3V 30kPa pump](https://www.amazon.com/gp/product/B074T95GGX) (~$11.00).
+You just need to take into consideration that the pump should be driven under-voltage because it'll be way stronger, and that the enclosure should be modified to allow for more space.

 | Part description                   | Specific Part Model                            | Quantity | Possible Supplier                                            | Unit Cost  | Total Cost | Notes                           |
 | ---------------------------------- | ---------------------------------------------- | -------- | ------------------------------------------------------------ | ---------- | ---------- | ------------------------------- |